2016 Wood Badge Course - N2-72-16

 Who Should Participate?

 Wood Badge is designed for Cub Scout, Boy Scout, Venturing, Sea Scout, and Varsity Leaders at the unit level, as well as district and council leaders.
-The course content and leadership principles introduced apply to Scouters in all leadership positions.
+The course content and leadership principles introduced during the course apply to Scouters in all leadership positions.
 These skills provide common a leadership foundation that is beneficial for all program areas.
 To attend a Wood Badge course, you must:

 - Be a registered adult member of the Boy Scouts of America.
 (There is no minimum tenure requirement.)